Home > Blog > UWB Tracking: Unraveling Predictions and Emerging Trends

 Interference

 UWB is prone to interference from other wireless devices operating in the same frequency band.
-As UWB uses a wide frequency range for signal transmission, it may clash with other wireless technologies such as Wi-Fi.
-Such interferences can result in data loss, diminishing accuracy, and faster battery depletion in UWB tracking devices.
+Because UWB uses a wide frequency band for signal transmission, UWB signals may clash with other wireless technologies such as Wi-Fi.
+Such interference can result in data loss, diminishing accuracy, and faster battery depletion in UWB tracking devices.

 Costs